Logiqx/gps-wizard/docs/gpx/issues/gpsresults.md

 </metadata>
 ```

-The elements "username", "device", "firmware "and "serialno "are invalid.
+The elements "username", "device", "firmware "and "serialno" are all invalid.

 ### Recommendations

-- Use a full header to facilitate validation.
+- Enhance the GPX export to use a standard GPX 1.0 header to facilitate validation.
+  - If custom metadata is required it would have to be via a schema extension with a suitable namespace.
 - Change GPX export to use `<course>` instead of `<cog>`.
 - Enhance GPX loader to recognize `<course>` in addition to `<cog>`.
-- Enhance GPX loader to support `<gpxdata:speed>`.
+- Enhance GPX loader to support `<gpxdata:speed>` which was introduced by the Kickstarter [Trace](https://www.kickstarter.com/projects/activereplay/trace-the-most-advanced-activity-monitor-for-actio) and used by [Waterspeed](https://waterspeedapp.com/).
 - Enhance GPX loader to support GPX 1.1 + Trackpoint Extensions V3 for `<xxx:course>` and `<xxx:cog>`.